hpourmand/Analysis-of-911-Calls-Dataset/README.md

 We analyze the "911 Calls" dataset from www.kaggle.com.
 The dataset contains information about emergency 911 calls in the U.S., including call types, timestamps, locations, and sometimes additional details like the nature of the emergencies.

-We also perform time series analysis on the '911 Calls' dataset.
+In addition, we perform time series analysis on the '911 Calls' dataset.